grant-king/ML_progress/log.md

 I have switched from trying to use numba to using pytorch for CUDA optimization.
 I really prefer the pytorch API already; I wish I hadn't tried so hard to make numba work.
 I will look for a course somewhere.
 It was fairly easy to get everything running, but my refactoring still hasn't provided any performance improvments.
 The simulation is quite a bit slower than it was with numpy, without CUDA.
 It seems like about 1 step per second with 10k cells.
 Still, it is neat to see the GPU doing some work now.

+October 28, 2019

+**Today's Progress:** Started new CA project.

+**Thoughts:** I have read a lot in the last week to try and figure out why my multiprocessing model was working but giving unexpectedly slow results.
+I have a better idea about how things might be working behind the scenes, and I think I will have to learn how to incorporate C and custom CUDA kernels before I can see any performance progress there.

+I am building a CA based on my last two models that uses the layout of the multiprocessing model but is as fast as the other best-working CA arrangment.

+I added a capture class to the new models and wrote a small script for compiling the images into a video.
+It doesn't seem to slow anything down to start several instances.
+I guess that is a way to cheat multiprocessing for now, if the goal was just to use full resources to generate any output.

 <!---

 October x, 2019